Mexico fast-tracks law that could limit anti-drug cooperation with U.S.

 Drug cooperation is particularly important because Mexico is the main source of heroin and methamphetamines in the United States, as well as a major gateway for cocaine and fentanyl.

-The detention was seen in Mexico as a slap at the military, which is highly regarded and has become a central player in López Obrador’s security and infrastructure plans.
-Mexico responded to the arrest by threatening to curtail security cooperation with Washington.
-The Trump administration dropped the charges against Cienfuegos, citing “foreign policy considerations,” and sent him home.
-But that wasn’t the end of the incident.
+The detention was seen in Mexico as a slap at the military — which is highly regarded and has become a central player in López Obrador’s security and infrastructure plans.
+Mexico responded to the arrest by threatening to curtail security cooperation with the United States.
+The Trump administration dropped the charges citing “foreign policy considerations” and sent Cienfuegos home.
+But that wasn’t the end of the story.

 Mexican officials have portrayed the law as necessary to guarantee their sovereignty.
 “I think there’s a national awakening” after the Cienfuegos case, said Ricardo Monreal, a ruling-party lawmaker who guided the legislation through the Senate.
 “We want a harmonious relationship with the United States, but not one of subordination.”